 He has been influential in shaping my personality.
 He died two years ago, but these lessons from him are timeless and universal.

 1. Always Remember Your Death

 He said, “My breath and my death are the only truths.
-Everything else is either a deception, an experience of my beliefs or a figment of my imagination.
-I wish to never forget these two truths.
+Everything else is either a deception, an experience of my beliefs, or a figment of my imagination.
+I wish never to forget these two truths.
 I meditate to remember my breath, but I always forget my death.
 Hence a daily reminder of my death before I start my day.
-I have another in my wallet and one as a bookmark in my currently reading book.
-A dozen times everyday, I’m reminded of my death.
+I have another in my wallet and one as a bookmark in my currently-reading book.
+A dozen times every day, I’m reminded of my death.
 That keeps me honest, focused, and productive.”

 The concept of remembering your death is now popular due to the rise of interest in Stoicism.
-But it has been taught in many other religious scriptures including Guru Granth Sahib, the holy book of Sikhs.
+But it has been taught in many other religious scriptures, including Guru Granth Sahib, the holy book of Sikhs.